Promoting Community Participation

-Research & Training Center on Promoting Interventions for Community Living
+Research and Training Center on Promoting Interventions for Community Living

 The Research and Training Center on Promoting Interventions for Community Living (RTC/PICL) investigates the effectiveness of evidence-based interventions that modify home environments and enhance the personal skills of people with disabilities as a way to increase their community participation.